LeonardBue/MPB/Analysis-of-the-Heli-GPS-Data.md

 most commonly attacked by MPB, thus, areas where chosen, where lodgepole pine is one of the most dominant species.
-This information was based on a visual analysis of raser data containing the most dominant species in 30 m by 30 m grid cells. ![Frequency of tree species within the surrounding area of each MPB survey point for the years 2011, 2019, 2020, and 2021](%22graphics/freq_species_11_19_20_21.png%22) ![Frequency how often each tree species was the most dominant within one cell for each area of interest and cumulative.](%22graphics/freq_species_19_20_21_cum.png%22)
+This information was based on a visual analysis of raser data containing the most dominant species in 30 m by 30 m grid cells.
+The government of Alberta conducts annual Heli-GPS surveys, usually between August 15 and September 15 by flying helicopters at low hight and mapping the GPS locations of detected disturbances in therms of red- and green-attack through observers.
+These locations have a positional accuracy of =/- 30 m.
+In most cases only patches consisting of at least 3 trees are recorded.
+For the years under investigation, the minimum number of trees per patch were \_\_\_.
+For each of these locations the corresponding cell from the raster data containing the tree species is determined and with a box filter of 5 by 5 the most common tree species for each point can be determined.
+This analysis is performed for each of the three areas of interest and the results are shown in fig !{fig:freq_species_11_19_20_21}[Frequency of tree species within the surrounding area of each MPB survey point for the years 2011, 2019, 2020, and 2021](%22./graphics/freq_species_11_19_20_21.png%22) ![Frequency how often each tree species was the most dominant within one cell for each area of interest and cumulative.](%22./graphics/freq_species_19_20_21_cum.png%22)

 Information on accessibility is based on the road network available through the government of Alberta ([Government of Alberta,